palvarezimaz/django-scrapper/readme.md

 It uses Beautiful Soup as a scrapping engine, and it's deployed in Django 4.

+**2024 Update:** Webpages elove, and so did rent.com.
+I haven't updated the label, so the Scrapper doesn't work anymore.
+Thus. the DB has been discontinued to save costs.

 ## Next steps:
 - Let the user sort the results